Testing is a vital tool for protecting people and our communities.

 - space - keep your distance - try to stay at least 2 metres (3 steps) away from anyone you do not live with (or anyone not in your support bubble)

-- fresh air – only meet others outdoors, and let fresh air into your home by opening windows, doors and air vents as much as possible
+- fresh air – meet others outdoors, and when meeting inside, let fresh air into your home by opening windows, doors and air vents as much as possible

 If you test positive for coronavirus, you may be eligible for a Test and Trace support payment.